 DAY 3: FOUR GIRLS MOUNTAIN (B,L,D)

-DAY 4: LESHAN GIANT BUDDHA & FLIGHT TO SHANGRI-LA (B,L,D)
+DAY 4: CHENGDU RESEARCH BASE OF GIANT PANDAS & FLIGHT TO SHANGRI-LA (B,L,D)

 Shangri-la: Most people will have heard of this town.
 It is a Zang nationality town with wooden buildings.
 Zang people often have fire parties, traditional mixing with modern.

-Lijiang : Lijiang town has varied local minority customs and entertainment.
+Lijiang town has varied local minority customs and entertainment.
 Naxi (one of the smaller minority nationalities) have their own ancient music, the Dongba ceremony and the torch festival.
 There are delightful wooden buildings and different styles of restaurant around a small river.
-People are often singing on the street, dancing at night.
+People are often singing on the street, dancing with fire at night.
+We stay in a delightful local hotel, classical wooden structure with modern style.
+We will BBQ in the attached gardens before resting.

 DAY 8: LUGU LAKE (B,L,D)